 Q21: Can I use my Tapo camera anywhere if there is no internet?

-Note: Motion detection or any other service associated with the TP-Link Cloud will not work if there is no internet access.
+Note: Notification or any other service associated with the TP-Link Cloud will not work if there is no internet access.

 Q22: Does Tapo Cam monitor 24/7?

 Yes, Tapo Cam monitors 24/7, users can enable either Continuous Recording or Motion Detection on the Camera Settings-Local Recording page.